saifeemustafaq/mentorship/cohort_2/priyankawakalkar07@outlook.com/Priyanka_Wakalkar_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 ## 6)Increased Collaboration

 > - If your business has two employees or more, then you should be making collaboration a top priority.
 After all, there isn't much point to having a team if it is unable to work like a team.
 Cloud computing makes collaboration a simple process.
 Team members can view and share information easily and securely across a cloud-based platform.
 Some cloud-based services even provide collaborative social spaces to connect employees across your organization, therefore increasing interest and engagement.
 Collaboration may be possible without a cloud-computing solution, but it will never be as easy, nor as effective.

+## Date: June 6,2020

+## ***What is Azure?***

+- Microsoft Azure is an ever-expanding set of cloud services to help your organisation meet your business challenges.
+It is the freedom to build, manage and deploy applications on a massive, global network using your favorite tools and frameworks.

+- The Azure platform aims to help businesses manage challenges and meet their organizational goals.
+It offers tools that support all industries -- including e-commerce, finance and a variety of Fortune 500 companies -- and is compatible with open source technologies.
+This provides users with the flexibility to use their preferred tools and technologies.
+In addition, Azure offers 4 different forms of cloud computing: infrastructure as a service (IaaS), platform as a service (PaaS), software as a service (SaaS) and serverless.

+- Microsoft charges for Azure on a pay-as-you-go basis, meaning subscribers receive a bill each month that only charges them for the specific resources they have used.

+### **How does Microsoft Azure Works?**

+- Once customers subscribe to Azure, they have access to all the services included in the Azure portal.
+Subscribers can use these services to create cloud-based resources, such as virtual machines (VM) and databases.

+- In addition to the services that Microsoft offers through the Azure portal, a number of third-party vendors also make software directly available through Azure.
+The cost billed for third-party applications varies widely but may involve paying a subscription fee for the application, plus a usage fee for the infrastructure used to host the application.

+### **What is Microsoft Azure used for?**

+- Because Microsoft Azure consists of numerous service offerings, its use cases are extremely diverse.
+Running virtual machines or containers in the cloud is one of the most popular uses for Microsoft Azure.
+These compute resources can host infrastructure components, such as domain name system (DNS) servers; Windows Server services -- such as Internet Information Services (IIS); or third-party applications.
+Microsoft also supports the use of third-party operating systems, such as Linux.

+- Azure is also commonly used as a platform for hosting databases in the cloud.
+Microsoft offers serverless relational databases such as Azure SQL and non-relational databases such as NoSQL.

+- In addition, the platform is frequently used for backup and disaster recovery.
+Many organizations use Azure storage as archive in order to meet their long-term Data retention requirements.

+## **What are the Cloud deployment models?**

+- Cloud deployment models indicate how the cloud services are made available to users.
+The four deployment models associated with cloud computing are as follows:

+- **Public Cloud** As the name suggests, this type of cloud deployment model supports all users who want to make use of a computing resource, such as hardware (OS, CPU, memory, storage) or software (application server, database) on a subscription basis.
+Most common uses of public clouds are for application development and testing, non-mission-critical tasks such as file-sharing, and e-mail service.

+- **Private cloud** True to its name, a private cloud is typically infrastructure used by a single organization.
+Such infrastructure may be managed by the organization itself to support various user groups, or it could be managed by a service provider that takes care of it either on-site or off-site.
+Private clouds are more expensive than public clouds due to the capital expenditure involved in acquiring and maintaining them.
+However, private clouds are better able to address the security and privacy concerns of organizations today.

+- **Hybrid cloud** In a hybrid cloud, an organization makes use of interconnected private and public cloud infrastructure.
+Many organizations make use of this model when they need to scale up their IT infrastructure rapidly, such as when leveraging public clouds to supplement the capacity available within a private cloud.
+For example, if an online retailer needs more computing resources to run its Web applications during the holiday season it may attain those resources via public clouds.

+- **Community cloud** This deployment model supports multiple organizations sharing computing resources that are part of a community; examples include universities cooperating in certain areas of research, or police departments within a county or state sharing computing resources.
+Access to a community cloud environment is typically restricted to the members of the community.